Nextdoor/gradon/README.md

 ## Running gradon

-First install gradon with `pip install gradon`.
+Clone the repo and run `python setup.py install`.
 The run `gradon log` and see how your repo has evolved.

 For deeper analysis, the `gradon csv` command can be used to generate raw output per changed file